rolczynski/Explainable-Sentiment-Analysis/article/article.md

-Namely, the text being processed might be a full-length document, the aspects could contain several words (so may be defined more precisely), and most importantly, the service provides an approximate explanation of any decision made, therefore, a user is able to immediately infer correctness of a prediction.
+Namely, the text being processed might be a full-length document, the aspects could contain several words (so may be defined more precisely), and most importantly, the service provides an approximate explanation of any decision made, therefore, a user is able to immediately infer reliability of a prediction.

 ```python
 import aspect_based_sentiment_analysis as absa